Autobox-AI/.github/profile/README.md

 - **autobox-ui**: Intuitive web interface for simulation management and real-time monitoring
 - **autobox-mocks**: Synthetic data generation for testing and development workflows
 - **autobox-mocks-api**: Serverless mock endpoints for frontend development and integration testing
+- **autobox-engine**: Multi-agent AI simulation engine to orchestrate and manage complex multi-agent scenarios in isolation

 ## Use Cases